Amp Price Hits $0.0017 on Exchanges (AMP)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Amp launched on September 8th, 2020.
+Amp’s launch date was September 8th, 2020.
 Amp’s total supply is 99,213,408,535 tokens and its circulating supply is 36,271,610,691 tokens.
+Amp’s official message board is medium.com/amptoken.
 Amp’s official Twitter account is @amptoken and its Facebook page is accessible here.
 The official website for Amp is amptoken.org.
 The Reddit community for Amp is https://reddit.com/r/amptoken and the currency’s Github account can be viewed here.
-The official message board for Amp is medium.com/amptoken.

-It is usually not possible to buy alternative cryptocurrencies such as Amp directly using U.S. dollars.
-Investors seeking to acquire Amp should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+It is usually not currently possible to buy alternative cryptocurrencies such as Amp directly using U.S. dollars.
+Investors seeking to acquire Amp should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Amp using one of the exchanges listed above.

 Receive News & Updates for Amp Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Amp and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.